 Evan Hill focuses his practice on complex corporate and financial restructurings, advising companies, sponsors, hedge funds, banks, investors and acquirers in all aspects of out-of-court restructurings and exchange offers, Chapter 11 reorganizations, and distressed mergers and acquisitions.
 Mr. Hill’s restructuring experience spans a wide variety of industries, including health care, energy, financial services, shipping and media.
 He also has experience representing corporate clients, private equity funds and investment banks in connection with public and private mergers, acquisitions and equity investments.

-Mr. Hill is a member of the New York City Chapter of the Turnaround Management Association, for which he serves as chair of the NextGen Committee, which was created to provide education, networking and business development opportunities for restructuring professionals aged 35 and under.
-He also serves as a member of the chapter board of directors.
+Mr. Hill is a member of the New York City Chapter of the Turnaround Management Association (TMA) where he currently serves as vice chair of the Programming Committee.
+From 2018-19 he served as chair of TMA’s NextGen Committee, which was created to provide education, networking, and business development opportunities for restructuring professionals aged 35 and under.
+He also has served as a member of the Chapter board of directors since 2018.

 Mr. Hill’s significant representations include: